White House Urges 'Peaceful' Campus Protests After Hundreds Arrested

 Among those arrested at Washington University was Green Party presidential candidate Jill Stein, who faulted police for aggressive tactics she said provoked the sort of trouble they are meant to quell.

-The activists behind the campus protests -- not all of them students -- are calling for a ceasefire, and want colleges to sever ties with Israel.
+The activists behind the campus protests -- not all of them students - are calling for a ceasefire in Israel's war with Hamas, and want colleges to sever ties with Israel.

-Israel's retaliatory offensive has killed at least 34,454 people in Gaza, mostly women and children, according to Gaza health ministry.

 Legal Disclaimer: